dagraham/etm-dgraham/README.md

 Busy view requires a little explanation.
 Here is screen shot of agenda view for an illustrative week
 <img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/agenda.png" alt="new" title="agenda view" width="600px" hspace="20px"/>

-along with one of busy view for the same weeek
+along with one of busy view for the same week
 <img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/busy.png" alt="new" title="busy view" width="600px" hspace="20px"/>

 The first thing to notice in busy view is that busy times are displayed each week day for the period between 7am and 9pm.
 This period is determined by the *beginbusy* setting in `cfg.yaml` which sets the number of hours after midnight that the display is to begin each day.
 The period ends 14 hours after *beginbusy*.
 In this case, it runs from 7 hours after midnight (*beginbusy*) to 7+14=21 hours after midnight or from 7am until 9pm.
 The resolution is 15 minute periods for each character *slot* so that, for example, the row for *Fr 2* shows a busy period with using 4 green (busy) characters for 10-10:15am, 10:15-10:30am, 10:30-10:45am and 10:45-11am.
 Now you might notice that this implies that the 4 character slots that begin at 8pm end just before the 9pm slot and that the 9pm slot actually corresponds to the interval 9-9:15pm.
 Since the actual display includes this last slot, it actually extends for 14 hours plus 15 minutes and thus actually ends at 9:15pm.